vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 The *Multi Devices* option is usually the right choice (even if we only have one device), because it's easier to use.

 So, we set *Subscriptions* to *Multi Devices* and we click *Manage subscriptions*.
 Then, we select all the data points of our simulated device.

 ![Peakboard BACnet subscription dialog showing available devices](/assets/2025-12-13/peakboard-manage-bacnet-subscriptions.png)

-After setting the subscription we can click on data refresh and let the device fill the result set with test data.
+After setting the subscription, we can click on the refresh button and verify that the preview window now contains data from the simulated device:

 ![Peakboard BACnet data preview filled with test values](/assets/2025-12-13/peakboard-bacnet-data-preview.png)